nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/command-endpoint.md

 ```

-The top level properties "`title`" and "`lastModified`" have the same value as the corresponding embedded properties "`dc:title`" and "`dc:modified`".
+The top level properties `title` and `lastModified` have the same value as the corresponding embedded properties `dc:title` and `dc:modified`.

 {{#> callout type='info' }}